johnpura/jammming/README.md

+A React web app that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>